Sage Marichi's Pose

 Partnering:

-It takes time to be able to train your muscles to bend forward while maintaining your grip on the wrists.
-Ask a partner to help you by kneeling behind you as you come into this pose.
-Then after you have a firm grip of your wrists, ask them to press your back in between your shoulder blades to help you bend forward.
+It takes time to train your muscles to bend forward while maintaining your grip on the wrists.
+Ask a partner to help by kneeling behind you as you come into this pose.
+After you have a firm grip of your wrists, ask them to press your back gently between your shoulder blades to help you bend forward.